UAA-EQLNES/ARTF-Data-Receiver/README.md

     )

 The first parameter is the short identifier sent by your remote sensors.
-The second parameter is human-readable label that is stored in the database.
+The second parameter is a human-readable label that is stored in the database.
 The third parameter is a semi-colon separated list that contains the type of measurement and the unit of measure for each sensor reading captured and sent back.